domainmod/userguide/docs/first-run.md

 Add An Owner
 ---------------
 Although recommended, adding an owner at this stage is optional.
-If you don't add one now you can use the default owner "[no owner]" for the remaining steps on this page, and you can then go back later and edit the default owner.
+If you don't add one now you can use the default owner, "[no owner]" for the remaining steps on this page, and you can then go back later and edit the default owner.

 The owner should be whoever owns the registrar account that you're going to add, whether it's an individual's name or a company name.